SitecorePowerShell/Console/Documentation/Markdown/Get-LayoutDevice.md

-# Get-LayoutDevice
+﻿# Get-LayoutDevice

-Returns Sitecore Layout device.
+Returns the layout for the specified device.

 ## Syntax